Circuit Covers of Signed Eulerian Graphs: Preliminaries

 \section{Preliminaries}

 Let $G$ be a finite graph.
 Let $loops(G)$ denote the set of loops in $G$.
 Let $\Delta(G)$ and $\delta(G)$ be the maximal and minimal degree of $G$, respectively.
-For a positive integer $k$, let $V_k(G)$ be the subset of $V(G)$ consisting of degree-$k$ vertices of $G$, and let $kG$ be the graph obtained from $G$ by replacing each edge in $G$ with a parallel class with exactly $k$ edges.
-For an $(u,v)$-path $P$ of $G$, we say that $P$ is {\sl pendant} if $u\in V_1(G)$, $v$ is of degree at least three and all internal vertices of $P$ are in $V_2(G)$.
+For a positive integer $k$, let $V_k(G)$ be the subset of $V(G)$ consisting of degree-$k$ vertices of $G$.
 A subgraph $H$ of $G$ is \emph{spanning} if $V(H)=V(G)$.
 In this paper, we will also use $H$ to denote its edge-set.
 For example, we will let $G\del H$ denote $G\del E(H)$.
 If exactly one component of $G$ has edges, then we say that $G$ is {\sl connected up to isolated vertices}.
 Evidently, a connected graph is also connected up to isolated vertices, but the converse maybe not true.

 We say that $G$ is {\sl even} if every vertex of $G$ is of even degree.
 If an even graph is connected, we say that it is {\sl Eulerian}.
-A {\sl circuit} is a connected 2-regular graph.
 A circuit $C$ of $G$ is {\sl non-separating} if $G\del C$ is connected, otherwise, it is {\sl separating}.
 A \emph{theta graph} is a graph that consists of a pair of vertices joined by three internally vertex-disjoint paths.
 Let $\cC$ be a circuit-decomposition of an Eulerian graph $G$.
-Let $H$ be a graph with $\cC$ as its vertex set, where two vertices in $H$ are adjacent if and only if their corresponding circuits in $G$ have common vertices.
+Let $H$ be a graph with $\cC$ as its vertex set, where two vertices in $H$ are adjacent if and only if their corresponding circuits in $G$ have a common vertex.
 We say that $H$ is {\sl determined} by $\cC$.

 \begin{lemma} Let $G$ be an Eulerian graph with $\Delta(G)\geq4$.
 Let $C$ be a circuit of $G$.
 Then there is a circuit $C^{'}$ of $G$ with $C\cap C'=\emptyset$ such that $G\backslash C^{'}$ is connected up to isolated vertices. \end{lemma} \begin{proof} Since $G$ is Eulerian, $G$ has a circuit-decomposition $\cC$ containing $C$.
 Let $H$ be the graph determined by $\cC$.
 Since $G$ is connected with $\Delta(G)\geq4$, the graph $H$ is connected with at least two vertices.
 Let $T$ be a spanning tree of $H$.
 Since $T$ has at least two degree-1 vertex, $T$ has a degree-1 vertex, say $C'$, which is not $C$.
 Then $C'$ is the circuit as required by the lemma. \end{proof}